 From our farm to your hands we ship all across the country!

 We are a certified organic herb farm, plant nursery, and apothecary located in Dexter, MI.
-As Land and community stewards we are weaving together organic farming with clinical herbalism.
-We strive to provide high quality plants, trusted farm to bottle products, and community care through on farm classes, as well as our community care camper- a free mobile herb clinic.
+As Land and community stewards we are weaving together organic farming with community herbalism.
+We strive to provide the highest quality fresh and dried herbs, nursery plants, trusted farm to bottle products, and community care through on farm classes, as well as our community care camper- a free mobile herb clinic.

 Honoring Land Relationships